 Hence, by the defining equations for the invariants $\epsilon(\Gamma,K)$ and $\varphi(\Gamma,K)$ we get

 Taking the sum of both equations yields

-which proves the lemma after dividing by $12g$ on both sides. \end{proof} Analogously to Equation (\ref{equ_c}), Baker and Rumely proved in \cite[Theorem 14.1]{BR07} that there also exists a unique measure $\mu_0$ of total mass $1$ on $\Gamma$ such that
+which proves the lemma after dividing by $12g$ on both sides. \end{proof} Analogously to Equation (\ref{equ_c}), Baker and Rumely proved in \cite[Theorem 14.1]{BR07} that there also exists a unique bounded signed measure $\mu_0$ of total mass $1$ on $\Gamma$ such that

 is a constant depending only on the metrized graph $\Gamma$.
 They show that it can be expressed by

 for any points $x,y\in\Gamma$.
 De Jong \cite[Proposition 9.2]{dJo18} further proved the relation